CLARITY -- Comparing heterogeneous data using dissimiLARITY: Results

 \subsection{High level view of CLARITY for comparing data from different sources}

 This section contains a high-level mathematical description of the sort of comparison CLARITY is useful for.
-Technical mathematics is left for the Methods, Section \ref{sec:methodsmath}.
+Technical mathematics is left for the Methods, Section \ref{sec:methodsmath}, but at a high level, the key concepts are given in Box 1.

-CLARITY allows comparison of arbitrary datasets as long as the same set of $d$ subjects are described by each.
-It describes the similarity of a first `reference' dataset $Y_1$ in order to predict the similarity of a second `target' dataset $Y_2$.
-It uses a non-parametric decomposition of the reference using a sequence of increasingly rich data reductions.
-At each complexity $k \le d$ we decompose $Y_1$ into: \begin{enumerate} \item[a] its \emph{structure} $A_k$, which is a $d \times k$ matrix, \item[b] the \emph{relationship} $X^{(k)}$ between the structures, which is a $k \times k$ matrix. \end{enumerate}
+CLARITY allows comparison of arbitrary datasets for which the same set of $d$ subjects are observed.
+It represents the similarity of a \emph{reference} dataset $Y_1$ non-parametrically using increasingly rich representations of \emph{complexity} $k \le d$.
+At each $k$ we learn a \emph{structure} $A_k$, which is a $d \times k$ matrix, and a \emph{relationship} $X^{(k)}$ between the structures, which is a $k \times k$ matrix.
+Learning is by minimising the squared error of the estimate $\hat{Y}_1$, which is the sum of the squared residuals.

+\textbf{Example:} {\it In Figure \ref{fig:sim1}b $Y_1$ is a similarity.
+Figure \ref{fig:sim1}a treats $A_k$ as a clustering learned from the Reference Similarity $Y_1$ (Figure \ref{fig:sim1}b).
+The relationship $X^{(k)}$ is then the similarity between clusters, and the complexity is the number of clusters $k$.}

-This is used to make a \emph{structural comparison} between the reference (dis)similarity $Y_1$ and the target $Y_2$, by keeping the \emph{same structure} but fitting a new relationship.
-The procedure can be described as:
+We make a \emph{structural comparison} between the reference $Y_1$ and the target $Y_2$, by keeping the \emph{same structure} $A_k$ but fitting a new relationship $X_{2}^{(k)}$ to make a prediction $\hat{Y}_{2}^{(k)}$.
+The procedure is: